 Our research on dance articulation draws parallels between improvisation and research, things that don't always go hand in hand.
 However Professor Vida Midgelow argues that dance research is not something that occurs before or even during the creative process but rather it’s found within the ‘doing’ of dancing.

-Working in partnership with Choreographic Lab and funded by Arts Council England, Professor Midgelow has developed Creative Articulations Process (CAP), a ten-year model that guides practitioners in creative processes.
+Working in partnership with Choreographic Lab and funded by Arts Council England, Professor Midgelow has developed the Creative Articulations Process (CAP), a ten-year model that guides practitioners in creative processes.
 It's an approach that goes deeply into one place, like fishing or mining, to reveal and understand more about it.
 There are six steps to this process - opening, situating, delving, raising, anatomising and outwarding - that support dance practitioners in their research.

 Dance artist and academic, Professor Vida Midgelow is Professor in Dance and Choreographic Practices and she leads the doctoral provision for the Faculty of Arts and Creative Industries.
 As an artist scholar she works on PaR methodologies, improvisation and articulation processes.
 Her practice includes somatically informed improvisational works, performative lectures and installation/experiential performance practices/video works.

 She is editor of the Oxford Handbook of Improvisation in Dance and is principal researcher for the Artistic Doctorates in Europe project.

 Research by a team at Middlesex University has been examining how fashion design entrepreneurs contribute to making their sector more sustainable.
 The fashion industry has a huge environmental footprint but innovative designers are looking to develop new business models that put sustainability values at the heart of their products and services.